Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: k-means Clustering for Datasets with Missing Features using the proposed FWPD

 \subsection{Notions of Feasibility in Problem P}

 Let $\mathcal{U}$ and $\mathcal{Z}$ respectively denote the sets of all possible $U$ and $Z$.
-Unlike the traditional k-means problem, the entire $\mathcal{U} \times \mathcal{Z}$ space is not feasible for the Problem P. There exists a set of feasible $U$ for a given $\hat{Z}$.
-Similarly, there exist sets of feasible and super-feasible $Z$ (a special subset of infeasible $Z$) for a given $\hat{U}$.
-We formally define these notions in this subsection.
+Unlike the traditional k-means problem, the entire $\mathcal{U} \times \mathcal{Z}$ space is not feasible for the Problem P. There exists a set of feasible $U$ for a given $Z$.
+Similarly, there exist sets of feasible and super-feasible $Z$ (a super-set of the set of feasible $Z$) for a given $U$.
+In this subsection, we formally define these notions.

-\begin{dfn} Given a cluster centroid set $\hat{Z}$, the set $\mathcal{F}(\hat{Z})$ of feasible membership matrices is given by
+\begin{dfn} Given a cluster centroid set $Z$, the set $\mathcal{F}(Z)$ of feasible membership matrices is given by